What is Backflow?

 When we turn on the faucet to get drinking water, we don’t even think that unhealthy chemicals and sewage could contaminate our adjacent water lines from the main sewer line that they are connected to.
 That’s why backflow testing is needed.
 Reputable and experienced technicians from Pomona Valley Plumbing Heating & Air Conditioning can perform backflow testing procedures regularly, and make sure that all repairs and installations of all types of backflow prevention devices are done properly.
 Our backflow experts in Pomona Valley can also check your plumbing system to confirm that your home or business facility is supplied with the required backflow prevention device.

-Since we are available 24/7 you can call Pomona Valley Plumbing Heating & Air Conditioning any time and schedule your backflow test that can help keep your home and water safe.
+Since we are available reliable service you can call Pomona Valley Plumbing Heating & Air Conditioning any time and schedule your backflow test that can help keep your home and water safe.